LiliaFramework/Lilia/documentation/docs/libraries/lia.option.md

 **Purpose**

 Changes the value of an option, runs its callback, saves it, and networks if `shouldNetwork` is `true`.
+If the option key is unregistered, the call is ignored.

 **Parameters**